aminravanbakhsh/clothes_recommendation_system/README.md

 All logging is done using the `logger` object.
 To modify the logging configuration, edit the `src/logging_config.py` file.

-## Example Query
+## Example Queries

+Here are some sample queries you can use to interact with the recommendation system:

-"I am looking for a long white shirt."
+- "I am looking for a long white shirt."
+- "I need a long red dress."

+For more examples, please refer to the `HM_scenarios` folder.